jasht1/Uni-Projects/Industrial Automation/Assessments/Pneumatics Coursework/Report/Pneumatic Task Report.md

 ![Mag Dispense - Flow Diagram|550](Mag%20Dispense%20-%20Flow%20Diagram.svg)

 The magazines store a stack of sheet sections, when triggered by a pneumatic signal the bottom most part is dispensed.
-A roller switch at the base of the magazine pulls double duty, detecting when a part is dispensed correctly and if the magazine is empty.

 ![Mag Dispense - FluidSIM Diagram|300](Mag%20Dispense%20-%20FluidSIM%20Diagram.png)